NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

   title: How to use the service
   url: /guide
 previous:
-  title: Recording a vaccination
+  title: Managing vaccines
-  url: /recording-a-vaccination
+  url: /manage-vaccines
 ---

 {% include 'guide-contents.njk' %}